seandstewart/bardly/pending/romances/cymbeline/uncut.md

 could behold the sun with as firm eyes as he.

 **IACHIMO**
-This matter of marrying his king’s daughter, wherein
+This matter of marrying his king's daughter, wherein
 he must be weighed rather by her value than his own,
 words him, I doubt not, a great deal from the matter.